Ironikus/wp-webhooks/readme.txt

 * New integration "WP Webhooks"
 * New integration "LearnDash"
+* New integration "FluentCRM"
 * New webhook action "Fire trigger" for the "WP Webhooks" integration
 * New webhook action "Complete courses" for the "LearnDash" integration
+* New webhook action "Add contact to list" for the "FluentCRM" integration
+* New webhook action "Add contact to tag" for the "FluentCRM" integration
 * New webhook trigger "Action fired" for the "WP Webhooks" integration
 * New webhook trigger "Course completed" for the "LearnDash" integration
 * New webhook trigger "Lesson completed" for the "LearnDash" integration
 * New webhook trigger "Quiz completed" for the "LearnDash" integration
 * New webhook trigger "Topic completed" for the "LearnDash" integration
+* New webhook trigger "Contact added to list" for the "FluentCRM" integration
+* New webhook trigger "Contact added to tag" for the "FluentCRM" integration
 * New trigger setting to prevent a trigger firing multiple times within the same WordPress instance

 **Little tweaks:**